hydraa94/Fortuna/README.md

 ## **Description**

 Fortuna AI is an interactive chatbot built with React, utilizing the power of the Nvidia API to generate AI-driven responses.
-This chatbot features a modern user interface with a glassmorphism effect and smooth scrolling, providing an engaging user experience.
-It supports Markdown rendering for rich-text responses and offers seamless integration with external AI services.

 ---

 ## **Technologies Used**